chambart/operf-macro/README.md

 ## Basic usage

-The `operf-macro` benchmark will install an executable named `macrorun`.
+The `operf-macro` benchmark will install an executable named `operf-macro`.
 This is the single entry-point to the framework and all functionality derives from it.
 It is a CLI program, using [cmdliner](http://erratique.ch/software/cmdliner).
 You can therefore easily obtain help on the possible commands directly through it.
 We